 Leadership and Committees

-The Ohio State University is a large and diverse institution that benefits from the insight and engagement of a variety of stakeholders and groups.
+The Ohio State University is a large and diverse institution that benefits from the insight and engagement of a variety of stakeholders.